2BWeru/Blog_Today/README.md

-# Pitch_view
+# Blog_with_us

 ### Aurthor
 __Betty Weru__

 ## Description
-### This is a flask application that  allows users to create their one minute pitch and register to display their pitch.
-User's who are logged in are allowed to  comment, like or dislike a pitch
+### This is a flask application that  allows users to write blogs and post them .
+It also allows writes to register, update and delete their blogs.
+User's who are logged in are allowed to  comment, like or dislike a blog

 ## Live link
 ![link] ()